Alejando/gatsby-plugin-salesloft-tracker/data/posts/2020-01-22-5-userful-tricks-you-didnt-know-for-git/2020-01-22-5-userful-tricks-you-didnt-know-for-git.md

 image: ./5-userful-tricks-you-didnt-know-for-git.jpg
 keywords: "git, Github, productivity, tips, terminal"
 author: Tonatiuh Núñez
-social_summary: "Here are some useful tricks for Git in the Terminal, that will help you to speed up sbashome tasks.
+social_summary: "Here are some useful tricks for Git in the Terminal, that will help you to speed up some tasks.
 Check them out!"
 tags:
   - git
   - github